Sustainability

 Supporting the Sustainable Development Goals

-Through our sustainability plan, we focus our support of the Sustainable Development Goals (SDGs) on the five where we believe we can have the greatest impact.
+Sun Life supports the United Nations Sustainable Development Goals (SDGs).
+Our work is aligned to the following SDGs where we believe we can have the greatest impact.
 These are:

 #3 Good health & well-being